MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-J-Legal-Related-Services/part-96-Intercountry-Adoption-Accreditation-Agencies-Approval-Persons/subpart-A-General-Provisions/section-96.2.md

 *Approved person* means a person that has been approved, in accordance with the standards in subpart F of this part, by an accrediting entity to provide adoption services in the United States in intercountry adoption cases.

-*Best interests of the child* shall have the meaning given to it by the law of the State with jurisdiction to decide whether a particular adoption or adoption-related action is in a child's best interests.
+*Best interests of the child,* in cases in which a State has jurisdiction to decide whether a particular adoption or adoption-related action is in a child's best interests, shall have the meaning given to it by the law of the State.
+In all other cases, including any case in which a child is outside the United States at the time the ASP considers the best interests of the child in connection with any decision or action, best interests of the child shall be interpreted in light of the object and purpose of the Convention, the IAA, the UAA, and their implementing regulations.

 *Case Registry* means the tracking system jointly established by the Secretary and DHS to comply with section 102(e) of the IAA (42 U.S.C.
 14912).

 *Central Authority* means the entity designated as such under Article 6(1) of the Convention by any Convention country, or, in the case of the United States, the United States Department of State.
-In countries that are not Convention countries, *Central Authority* means the relevant “competent authority” as defined in this section.
+In countries that are not Convention countries, Central Authority means the relevant “competent authority” as defined in this section.

 *Child welfare services* means services, other than those defined as “adoption services” in this section, that are designed to promote and protect the well-being of a family or child.
-Such services include, but are not limited to, recruiting and identifying adoptive parent(s) in cases of disruption (but not assuming custody of the child), arranging or providing temporary foster care for a child in connection with an intercountry adoption or providing educational, social, cultural, medical, psychological assessment, mental health, or other health-related services for a child or family in an intercountry adoption case.
+Such services include, but are not limited to, providing temporary foster care for a child in connection with an intercountry adoption or providing educational, social, cultural, medical, psychological assessment, mental health, or other health-related services for a child or family in an intercountry adoption case.

 *Competent authority* means a court or governmental authority of a foreign country that has jurisdiction and authority to make decisions in matters of child welfare, including adoption.